zdravkov/kendo-docs/getting-started/framework/datasource/cors.md

 ---
-title: Use CORS with All Browsers
+title: Fetch data from another domain
-page_title: Using Cross-origin resource sharing with modern browsers | Kendo UI Docs
+page_title: Use Cross-origin resource sharing to fetch data from another domain
+previous_url: /howto/use-cors-with-all-modern-browsers
 description: This how-to article explains how you can use CORS technology for the web.
+position: 4
 ---

-# How To: Use CORS with All (Modern) Browsers
+# Fetch data From Another Domain by using CORS with All (Modern) Browsers

 CORS is cool.
 [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) is a (slowly) emerging technology for the web that finally gives async web operations a way to directly grab resources from different domains.
 In fact, we've talked about CORS a couple of times on the Kendo UI blogs [here](http://blogs.telerik.com/kendoui/posts/11-08-25/shields_up_web_service_abstraction_with_kendo_ui) and [here](http://blogs.telerik.com/kendoui/posts/11-08-24/cross-domain_queries_to_odata_services_with_jquery).